Law Professors Rate AI Answers Higher in Blinded Study

 Bottom line

-Editorial analysis: The study adds a rigorously documented preference-based evaluation to the literature on LLMs in professional education.
-It does not resolve whether LLM tutors improve student learning outcomes, nor does it address institutional policy choices.
-Nonetheless, the methodological framing and reported effect sizes make this a high-priority paper for anyone studying LLM evaluation, educational deployment, or assessments of reasoning in domains with open standards.
+Editorial analysis: the study adds a rigorously documented preference-based evaluation to the literature on LLMs in professional education.
+It does not resolve whether LLM tutors improve learning outcomes, but the methodology and reported effect sizes make it a high-priority read for anyone studying LLM evaluation or educational deployment.

 Scoring Rationale